unraid/docs/docs/unraid-os/manual/vm-management.md

 cannot be accessed by other devices or even other services on Unraid.
-This type of bridge is ideal if you want your VM to be completely isolated from all other network services except internet access and the host\'s network file sharing protocols.
+This type of bridge is ideal if you want your VM to be completely isolated from all other network services except internet access and the host's network file sharing protocols.
 VM management can be performed through a VNC session provided by the browser.

 The public bridge provides VMs with an IP address from your router, but